EriksRemess/geeklist-widget/readme.txt

 7. Enter number of list items you want to see in widget.

 == Changelog ==

+= 0.4.1 =
+* fixed a bug, added more activity descriptions

 = 0.4 =
 * cleanup, bugfix, added missing activity